peterkelly/Texpad-API/Readme.md

 ### Introduction

-Texpad-API.framework is a typesetting API that enables any iOS application to typeset LaTeX documents using Texpad's builtin LaTeX typesetter.
+Texpad-API.framework is a typesetting API that enables any iOS application to typeset LaTeX documents using Texpad's built-in LaTeX typesetter.

 Please note that the API server was only added to Texpad 1.5.
 This API will not work with earlier versions of Texpad.

 ### Example project

 The "Texpad API Test" folder contains an example project that demonstrates this API.
-You will need to alter the bundle id, and provide your own provision profile in order to install it on your device.
+You will need to alter the bundle id, and provide your own provisioning profile in order to install it on your device.

 ### Getting started guide

-To add this library to your project, you need only add the framework to your XCode project.
+To use this library in your project, you must first add the framework in Xcode.
 Having selected the relevant target, choose the "Build Phases" pane, open the "Link Binary with Libraries" leaf and press the "+" button to add a framework.
 Next choose "Add other ..." and navigate to Texpad-API.framework.

 The framework's include statement is